Land & People

 The Romanian Orthodox Church is the largest religious organization in the country.
 From 1948-1989, atheistic Communist ideology ruled the land.

 Year Entered by BMM1990

 During Communist rule, a Baptist Mid-Missions missionary made numerous trips into Romania and made valuable contacts with Romanian Christian leaders.

 In the spring of 1990—just a few months after the execution of President Nicolae Ceaușecu and the subsequent fall of Communism—this missionary took two BMM administrators into Romania to learn what the believers considered to be their greatest needs.
 These persecuted believers declared that their greatest need was teaching.
 Of approximately 1,100 Baptist churches, only about 150 had pastors.

-In 1993, a Romanian pastor of a Romanian Baptist church in the US was burdened for the Gypsy population in his homeland.
-He and his wife returned to Romania to evangelize and plant churches among the Gypsies.
+In 1993, a Romanian pastor of a Romanian Baptist church in the US was burdened for the Roma population in his homeland.
+He and his wife returned to Romania to evangelize and plant churches among the Roma people.
 Churches were planted in Tinca, Batar, Giriș, Tamajda, Oșand, Salonta, Gepiu, Ciumeghiu, Olcea, Gepiș, and Cefa.

 All missionaries are praying that God will use this team to reach the people of Romania for Christ and to encourage more workers to join this team in harvesting souls for Jesus Christ.

-There is a great need for more missionaries to work with Gypsies, especially as church planters and instructors for the Bible institute.
-One of the greatest needs the team currently has is to find personnel with medical backgrounds to serve as liaisons within the Romanian medical system to aid the Gypsies with their healthcare needs.
+There is a great need for more missionaries to work with Roma, especially as church planters and instructors for the Bible institute.
+One of the greatest needs the team currently has is to find personnel with medical backgrounds to serve as liaisons within the Romanian medical system to aid the Roma with their healthcare needs.

 To view the Romania field's video, visit our Video page.